How to Tell if Pork is Done Without a Thermometer?

 Now, if you don’t have a meat thermometer at your disposal, how can you tell that your pork is cooked properly?
 Depending on the cut of meat you are working with, there are several different ways of checking.

 Slow cooking your meat is one of the easiest ways of achieving perfection when it comes to meat doneness.
-If you’re slow cooking your meat for a long period, whether it be in a slow cooker or a Dutch oven, then you can safely assume it is properly cooked.
+If you’re slow cooking your meat for a long period, whether in a slow cooker or a Dutch oven, you can safely assume it is properly cooked.

 If you are roasting a large cut of pork, then you should follow guidelines based on how heavy the meat is.
 A general rule of thumb is 25 minutes per pound of meat with your oven preheated to a cooking temperature of 350 degrees Fahrenheit.
 Cooking times can vary depending on what kind of roasting joint it is, so always follow the instructions given.